GiezFoodie/GiezFoodie.github.io/Dad_readme.md

 From within the folder:
 > bundle install
+> bundle update
+To start the server use the following line:
 > bundle exec jekyll serve

 If you see anyerror in the second line please say, it should end up running a website on http://127.0.0.1:4000/ .